 Sarcoidosis is a challenging disease in which patients can struggle for years with ineffective treatments and unanswered questions.
-That’s why Mount Sinai has brought a team of experts together to form an unparalleled sarcoidosis service that combines all the medical skills and resources patients need to manage every aspect of this condition.
-Since its establishment by Louis Siltzbach, MD, in 1948, our sarcoidosis service has grown to become the largest in the world, with more than 18,000 patients enrolled to date, and approximately 40 more coming to us each week.
-Because sarcoidosis is a multi-organ disease, we offer expertise in all aspects of the condition with the help of multidisciplinary teams that include cardiologists, dermatologists, neurologists, nephrologists, pathologists, ophthalmologists, and other specialists working together to provide the most comprehensive care possible.
+For over 70 years, Mount Sinai has been committed to developing unparalleled sarcoidosis service that combines all the medical skills and resources patients need to manage every aspect of this condition.
+Since 1948, our sarcoidosis program has grown to become the one of the most prolific in the world, with nearly 20,000 patients enrolled to date.
+And now, we have expanded to form a unique partnership: the Mount Sinai ̶ National Jewish Health Respiratory Institute.

-Our Sarcoidosis Program is pleased to offer patients and their loved ones additional care and guidance through our active Support Group.
+Our Sarcoidosis Program is pleased to offer patients and their loved ones additional care and guidance through our active support group.
 Regular meetings allow patients to ask questions, learn about new diagnoses and therapies, and meet the members of our multidisciplinary staff who participate in their care.

 Through our Support Group, advanced diagnostics, research, treatments, and the expertise of our multidisciplinary team, the Sarcoidosis Program strives to give patients the answers, therapies, and tools they need to manage this disease as successfully as possible.

 Because our Sarcoidosis Program sees a uniquely high volume of patients with the most complex cases, the Mount Sinai ̶ National Jewish Health Respiratory Institute has developed a rare level of experience and skill in diagnosing and treating the most challenging forms of this disease.